1st executive to head to prison in doomed nuclear project - NewsBreak

 “A project like this doesn’t go down the tubes because one person was involved,” said defense attorney Robert Bolchoz, who compared Marsh to a captain of a ship who trusted a crew working against him.

-Marsh in federal court in February to conspiracy to commit wire and mail fraud, and in state court to obtaining property by false pretenses.
+Marsh pleaded guilty in federal court in February to conspiracy to commit wire and mail fraud, and in state court to obtaining property by false pretenses.

 The nuclear debacle was set up by a law passed in 2007 that allowed utilities to charge ratepayers to build power plants before they started generating power.